codeandcharts/stackoverflow_survey_clean_24/report/story.md

 3. **Embrace continuous learning**: Self-directed education through online resources and practical experience remains the most effective professional development approach.

-4. **Evaluate international opportunities strategically**: Countries like Israel, Romania, and Lithuania offer excellent compensation relative to living costs and may provide better quality of life than higher-paying but expensive markets.
+4. **Evaluate international opportunities strategically**: Countries like Israel, Romania, and Lithuania offer excellent compensation relative to living costs and may provide a better quality of life than higher-paying but expensive markets.

 5. **Balance specialization with foundational knowledge**: While specialized skills command premiums, maintain proficiency in core technologies (JavaScript, Python, SQL) that remain in demand across all regions.